A soft but honest space to unlearn inherited patterns and return home to yourself.

 One-to-One mentoring for women ready to do inner work with honesty and support.

-• The Dignity of Bitterness.
+• The Making of a Double Standard

 stay connected